 How to Change the Air Filter

-The first thing to know in changing the air filter is to know where it is located.
+The first thing to know is changing the air filter is to know where it is located.
 If your furnace or air handler is in a closet or attic, then it can be found in a small compartment between the return duct and the furnace itself.
 In some cases, you may find the filter either in a large return air grill located inside the home.
-These compartments are easy to open, normally only requiring at most to loosen a couple latches.
+These compartments are easy to open, normally only requiring at most to loosen a couple of latches.
 This will allow you to remove the old filter and replace it with a new one.

 Pay attention to the way the filter goes in.
-You will see an arrow graphic on the thin edge of the filter which tells you the direction of air flow.
+You will see an arrow graphic on the thin edge of the filter which tells you the direction of airflow.
 If the filter is located in a grill, point the arrow toward the inside of the duct, away from the room.
 If the filter is in a compartment between the return duct and the furnace, then point the arrow toward the furnace.